MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 interpretation of Alt-Svc's `protocol-id` field.

-Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an "ech" SvcParam for any Alt-Svc hostnames.
+Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an "ech" SvcParam for any alt-authorities.
 Otherwise, clients may reveal the unencrypted ClientHello during Alt-Svc connections.
 Similar consistency considerations could apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless